CodeSecure-Inc/vscode-codesonar/README.md

 # CodeSonar Extension for Visual Studio Code

-This extension from [GrammaTech](https://grammatech.com/codesonar) is provides access to static code analysis results from a *CodeSonar* hub inside Visual Studio Code.
+This extension from [GrammaTech](https://grammatech.com/codesonar) provides access to static code analysis results from a *CodeSonar* hub inside Visual Studio Code.

 **Requirements**
 - Access to a [CodeSonar](https://www.grammatech.com/codesonar-cc) hub of version `7.1p0`.